Replace Company Constitution build on law firm’s website

 A company with insufficient officers breaches the Corporations Act 2001.
-You suffer penalties and are prosecuted.
+You then suffer penalties and are prosecuted.

 A “company seal” is a stamp.
 You apply the stamp on legal documents ‘signed’ by the company.
 Many Constitutions require all deeds signed by the company to by “signed under seal”.
 But, the signing under seal rule is abolished.
 No seal is required under the Company Law Review Act 1988 (Cth).

 If your rules require a seal then a deed signed without a seal is invalid.
 Our new update gets rid of the seal requirement.
 Other names for a “company seal” is a “corporate seal” and “common seal”.

 Australian companies created before 1 July 1998 have a ‘Memo & Articles of Association’.
-Like old Constitutions, your Memo & Articles of Association still operates, but not well.
-Faults with the M&A include:
+Like old Constitutions, your Memo & Articles of Association still operates.
+But not well.
+M&A faults include:

 Many constitutions require AGM.
 If you fail to hold the AGM, your company is in breach.
 This is for both taxation and insolvency laws.
 The law no longer requires an AGM for Pty Ltd companies.
 Our new update gets rid of the requirement.

 Stating a ‘list of objects’.
 This is the purpose of the company.
 E.g. ‘sell fishing tackle and retail’.
-What if your company now does something else, such as acting as a trustee of a doctor surgery?
+What if your company now does something else, such as acting as a trustee of a doctor’s surgery?
 Then you break the law.
 Your company is acting ‘ultra vires’.
 It is acting outside its powers.
 Again, your company is non-compliant.
 Legal Consolidated’s Constitution allows you to do anything a human can do – and more.